Andy-Stack/vaultkeeper-ai/README.md

-# AI Agent for Obsidian
+# Vault AI for Obsidian

 > A powerful AI assistant plugin that brings Claude, Gemini, and OpenAI directly into your Obsidian vault with intelligent note management capabilities.